NCEAS/metacat/README.md

 ## Release Notes

+### Release Notes for 2.11.0:
+New features in this release:
+* Support the new metadata standard - EML 2.2.0

 ### Release Notes for 2.10.4:
 Bugs fixed in this release:
 * Publishing dataset with provenance loses all provenance relationships